CartoDB/documentation/app/content/react/guides/getting-started.md

 The basic prerequisite for using Create React App is to have a package manager ([npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/)) previously installed.

-To create a new application based on the CARTO 3 template for create-react-app, just type:

 ```bash
 npx create-react-app my-app --template @carto/base-3
 ```

-The template is configured by default to authenticate the users against the platform.
-The first thing you need to do is to create a new application in the Workspace (Developers section) with `https://127.0.0.1:3000` as the URL.
-Then you need to copy the value in the `Application ID` column and paste it in the `clientID` property for the `oauth` object in the `src/store/initialStateSlice.js` file.

-{{% bannerNote type="note" title="CARTO 2 templates" %}}
-You can also create a new application based on the CARTO 2 template if you use `@carto/base-2` as the template name.
-We have also created a sample app template (`@carto/sample-app-2`) for CARTO 2 showing how to implement common spatial apps features.
-{{%/ bannerNote %}}

 ### Understanding the folder structure